-As a remote entrepreneur, you have an advantage.
+As a remote business owner, you have an advantage.
 More time to research and learn about all things finance and more money to invest and multiply.

 It’s time for you to wear your investment hat.
 Let’s get you started with some money-saving and growing tips right here.